G4lile0/tinyGS/README.md

 The first Fossa satellite, FossaSat-1 was launched on December 12, 2019 and it is still in evaluation stage by the Fossa team, so it is important **not to communicate to the satellity and only listen** until the Fossa team says otherwise.

 FossaSat-1 is currently in a healthy state and sending packets, however several issues were found and are being evaluated:
 * Satellite antenna and solar panels might not be properly deployed.
 Received signals from the satellite were too weak compared with theoretical values and simulations which could indicate an improper deployment of the antenna or no deployment at all.
-Currently the team is trying to command an emergency deployment.
-It will be not possible to receive satellite signals without huge antennas until this is done.
+The team has tried to command an emergency deployment using high gain antennas during several days with no success.
+The dyneema wire holding the solar panels and the anntena is expected to degrade in the orbit atmosphere over the next weeks or months.
+However it will be highly unlikely to be able to communicate by then as it has been transmitting in short circuit for a long time.
+Due to this it is not possible to receive FossaSat-1 signals without huge antennas.
 * It was discovered a misconfiguration on FossaSat-1 LoRa module.
 The syncWord parameter used is `0x0F0F` which is not documented and not compatible with sx127x receivers.
-This means that even if the antenna deployment works, **it will be difficult to communicate with FossaSat-1 with a sx127x modules** although not impossible as [this was already achieved](https://twitter.com/G4lile0/status/1204311425025486848) with antenna 4 x 23 el (DK7ZB) with tracking, 20 cable, preamp 20 dB, 2 way splitter and module RFM98.
+This means that even with high gain antennas, **it is really difficult to communicate with FossaSat-1 with a sx127x modules** although not impossible as [this was already achieved](https://twitter.com/G4lile0/status/1204311425025486848) with antenna 4 x 23 el (DK7ZB) with tracking, 20 cable, preamp 20 dB, 2 way splitter and module RFM98.
 * The satellite might be rotating.
-The satellite has a Passive Magnetic Stabilization (PMS) system and the Fossa team pointed out that it seems to be stabilizing gradually, so signal quality should improve.
+The satellite has a Passive Magnetic Stabilization (PMS) system and the Fossa team pointed out that it seems to be stabilizing gradually.

 The Fossa team has announced that **two new satellites will be launched on March 2020 and those will be 100% compatible** with all the boards including sx127x, so at this moment the priority is keep improving the project, try to receive communications form FossaSat-1 with high gain antenas and be prepared for the next launch on March when all bords will be compatible.